karansoni94/auto-irrigation/README.md

      }`
 3. Hit sensor-notifications API to see when the sensor was triggered
    - API will continuously provide with the updates for the sensor.
+4. SwaggerUI is accessible at the following URL when you run it without any changes in local: http://localhost:8080/api/swagger-ui/index.html